kristianJW54/GWR-Project/README.markdown

 **!
 Coming soon !**

-Once this project is complete, a detailed REST API and HOWTO will be published in order for others to utilize data and build awesome frontends
+Once this project is complete, a detailed REST API and HOWTO will be published in order for others to utilize the data and build awesome frontends

 ---